Most vexing parse: C-style cast

-Line 2 above is ambiguous.
-One possible interpretation is to declare a variable i with initial value produced by converting my_dbl to an int.
+The line int i(int(x)); is ambiguous.
+One possible interpretation is to declare a variable i with initial value produced by converting x to an int.
 However, C allows superfluous parentheses around function parameter declarations; in this case, the declaration of i is instead a function declaration equivalent to the following:

 // A function named i takes an integer and returns an integer.